 - Granulated sugar for sprinkling

-- In a small bowl, combine cornstarch and flour.
+- In a large bowl, combine the flour, sugar, and salt.